sqlmapproject/sqlmap/Usage.md

 Option: `--output-dir`

 sqlmap by default stores session and result files inside a subdirectory `output`.
 In case that user wants to use a different location for it he can use this option (e.g. `--output-dir=/tmp`).

+### Parse DBMS error messages from response pages

+Switch: `--parse-errors`

+If the web application is configured in debug mode so that it displays in the HTTP responses the back-end database management system error messages, sqlmap can parse and display them for you.

+This is useful for debugging purposes like understanding why a certain enumeration or takeover switch does not work - it might be a matter of session user's privileges and in this case you would see a DBMS error message along the lines of `Access denied for user  <SESSION USER>`.

+Example against a Microsoft SQL Server target:

+    $ python sqlmap.py -u "http://192.168.21.129/sqlmap/mssql/iis/get_int.asp?id=1" -z "ign,flu,tec=U" --parse-errors
+    [...]
+    [xx:xx:17] [INFO] ORDER BY technique seems to be usable.
+This should reduce the time needed to find the right number of query columns.
+Automatically extending the range for current UNION query injection technique test
+    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 10 is out of range of the number of items in the select list.
+    <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
+    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 6 is out of range of the number of items in the select list.
+    <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
+    [xx:xx:17] [INFO] parsed error message: 'Microsoft OLE DB Provider for ODBC Drivers (0x80040E14) [Microsoft][ODBC SQL Server Driver][SQL Server]The ORDER BY position number 4 is out of range of the number of items in the select list.
+    <b>/sqlmap/mssql/iis/get_int.asp, line 27</b>'
+    [xx:xx:17] [INFO] target URL appears to have 3 columns in query [...]

+### Save options in a configuration INI file

+Switch: `--save`

+It is possible to save the command line options to a configuration INI file.
+The generated file can then be edited and passed to sqlmap with the `-c` option as explained above.

+### Tor anonymity network

+Options and switches: `--tor`, `--tor-port`, `--tor-type` and `--check-tor`

+If, for any reason, you need to stay anonymous, instead of passing by a single predefined HTTP(S) proxy server, you can configure a [Tor client](http://www.torproject.org/) together with [Privoxy](http://www.privoxy.org) (or similar) on your machine as explained in [Tor installation guides](https://www.torproject.org/docs/installguide.html.en).
+Then you can use a switch `--tor` and sqlmap will try to automatically set Tor proxy connection settings.

+In case that you want to manually set the type and port of used Tor proxy, you can do it with options `--tor-type` and `--tor-port` (e.g. `--tor-type=SOCKS5 --tor-port 9050`).

+You are strongly advised to use `--check-tor` occasionally to be sure that everything was set up properly.
+There are cases when Tor bundles (e.g. Vidalia) come misconfigured (or reset previously set configuration) giving you a false sense of anonymity.
+Using this switch sqlmap will check that everything works as expected by sending a single request to an official [Are you using Tor?](https://check.torproject.org/) page before any target requests.
+In case that check fails, sqlmap will warn you and abruptly exit.

 ### Update sqlmap